 Cal Water will follow the California Water Code and file an UWMP at least once every five years on or before December 31, in years ending in five and zero.
 Since Cal Water operates 24 separate service districts the UWMP for each district has historically been submitted every third year to coincide with its California Public Utilities Commission (CPUC) general rate case (GRC) schedule.
 This method divided the districts into three sets that followed an established three-year schedule.
+The Plan for Livermore was last submitted as part of the 2007 grouping.
 Cal Water has since eliminated these groupings and will now file a GRC for all districts every third year and an UWMP every fifth year.